 The term YOGA comes from a Sanskrit word which means yoke or union.
 Traditionally, yoga is a method joining the individual self with the Divine, Universal Spirit, or Cosmic Consciousness.
 Physical and mental exercises are designed to help achieve this goal, also called self-transcendence or enlightenment.

-Yoga asanas is a body positions that has something to do with the sequence of sitting, standing and balancing postures to increase the body flexibility.
-Yoga asanas provide the individual with multifold benefits physically, mentally and also spiritually.
-It keeps us physically fit, reduces weight, normalizes blood pressure, controls stress and cholesterol level and improves overall performance of the body and mind.
+Yoga asanas are body positions that have something to do with the sequence of sitting, standing and balancing postures to increase the body flexibility.
+Yoga asanas provide the individual with multifold benefits physically, mentally, and also spiritually.
+It keeps us physically fit, reduces weight, normalizes blood pressure, controls stress and cholesterol level, and improves the overall performance of the body and mind.
 It is very important to be alert and be conscious while doing any asanas.
 You must be relaxed and concentrate while practicing yoga.

 BENEFITS OF YOGA :

 Yoga has been used to alleviate problems associated with high blood pressure, high cholesterol, migraine headaches, asthma, shallow breathing, backaches, constipation, diabetes, menopause, multiple sclerosis, varicose veins, carpal tunnel syndrome, and many chronic illnesses.
 It also has been studied and approved for its ability to promote relaxation and reduce stress.
 The Relaxation Response, by Harvard cardiologist Herbert Benson, showed that meditation and breathing techniques for relaxation could have the opposite effect of stress, reducing blood pressure and other indicators.
 Since then, much research has reiterated the benefits of meditation for stress reduction and general health.
 Currently, the American Medical Association recommends meditation techniques as a first step before medication for borderline hypertension cases.